hooman-mirghasemi/Laravel-iran-sms/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/9e2415e0cfcfe2120a9e/maintainability)](https://codeclimate.com/github/hooman-mirghasemi/Laravel-iran-sms/maintainability)
 [![Quality Score][ico-code-quality]][link-code-quality]

 This is a Laravel Package for Sms Senders Integration.
-This package supports `Laravel 9+`.
+This package supports `Laravel 9+` But it may work with laravel 8 or 7 (not tested).

-> This packages works with multiple drivers, and you can create custom drivers and send your code as a pull request if you can't find them in the [current drivers list](#list-of-available-drivers) (below list).
+> Benefits of this package:
+> - Multiple drivers
+> - Support create custom drivers
+> - Have Fake build in driver, it can send success or failure sms/voice call message.
+(Can use in development and testing modes)
+> - Store sms reports in database
+> - Have a tools in only development mode in http://localhost/sms/get-sms-list (Your frontend developer can use it for access latest sms send with fake driver for example needs to otp codes, when he/she is
+> developing some parts like forgot password)

 - [داکیومنت فارسی(به زودی)][link-fa]